yama-yuki/skeletal-amr/README.md

 ```

 # Description
 Our dependency matching system is a pipeline of "Dependency Matcher" and "Relation Classifier".
+The pipeline first processes an input sentence with lexical and syntactic preprocessing using `SpaCy` and `Stanza`.

+## Dependency Matcher

+Our matcher is build upon [dependency matching module]() of `SpaCy`, which works in naive manner.
+The dependency patterns are stored in `patterns`.

+## Relation Classifier

 Macro and micro F1 scores of our classification models: